What Is Changing for the UK Driving Test in 2026

 Most years the DVSA shifts the test at the margins.
 A new manoeuvre dropped, a fault category renamed, a fee uprated.
-2026 is busier.
-Two rule changes land inside a fortnight in early summer, and the wait time picture is finally moving after eighteen months stuck north of twenty weeks.
-If you booked a slot in 2025 and have not looked at the rules since, the test you sit this year is meaningfully different.
+2026 is busier on the booking side.
+Three booking-rule changes land between March and June, all aimed at curbing the tout and bot services that had been hoarding slots, and the wait time picture is finally moving after eighteen months stuck north of twenty weeks.
+If you booked a slot in 2025 and have not looked at the rules since, the way you book and change a test this year is meaningfully different.

 - Test fee